01 Mar 2020

 Failing to get professional financial advice could have cost you tens of thousands of pounds.

-has been revealed by Royal London following a new study.
+This shocking situation has been revealed by Royal London following a new study.

 The financial services company says quantifying the value of financial advice has always been a challenge, because people who take financial advice have different characteristics to those who do not.